 Both screenplays and novels require the same kind of pre-writing preparation (not to mention focus and dedication!).
 You need to figure out your characters and the plot; develop the story so that it has loads of dramatic tension to keep readers engaged and turning the pages to know what happens next.
 Both aspire to create vivid images in the readers’ minds and provide the satisfaction that comes from reading a well-crafted story.

 A screenplay is often described as a roadmap that guides a filmmaker towards her destination of putting together a film.
-Typically, one page of a script equals one minute of screen time and hence the script for a 100 minute film ideally should be between 90-100 pages.
+Typically, one page of a script equals one minute of screen time and hence the script for a 100-minute film ideally should be between 90-100 pages.

 Less is more in a screenplay.
 As a result, descriptions have to be minimal.
-Its entire purpose is to inform the reader the very essentials about location, the ambience or mood and the action that the audience will see.
+Its entire purpose is to inform the reader the very essentials about location, the ambiance or mood, and the action that the audience will see.
 White space is critical in a script.
 So typically, three to four lines of description are interspersed between dialogues. (see image: the first scene from the script of The Hangover).
 Writing long dense paragraphs is frowned upon and a sure-fire way of getting your script trashed in the nearest bin!

 “In the following excerpt from my novel, The Indian Tycoon’s Marriage Deal, I briefly describe the setting for a scene before I launch into a tense war of words between the protagonist, Krish, and his father KD.”